maxmatical/ml-cheatsheet/README.md

 ### Importance of a good validation set
 - validation set needs to be representative of the test/deployment data
+- can use test data to see how correlated is validation performance to test performance (only time to look at test data)

 ## Time Series